mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Summon five joined 0⚔️/1❤️ Walls that deal 2 damage to nearby enemies when destroyed.

 name:     Matron Elveiti
-text:     **Infiltrate**: All friendly minions on your opponent's starting side gain +1⚔️/+1❤️ at the end of each turn.
+text:     **Infiltrate**: All allied minions on your opponent's starting side gain +1⚔️/+1❤️ at the end of each turn.

 name:     Spirit of the Wild
-text:     Reactivate friendly minions on your opponent's starting side of the battlefield.
+text:     Reactivate allied minions on your opponent's starting side of the battlefield.

 name:     Aspect of the Mountains
 text:     Transform any minion into a 5⚔️/5❤️ Seismic Elemental.
 Deal 5 damage to enemy minions around it.